Chitral youth suffering from mental agony airlifted to Pindi

 -

-Chitral youth suffering from mental agony airlifted to PindiFebruary 09, 2017Print : Peshawar
+Chitral youth suffering from mental agony airlifted to PindiFebruary 09, 2017Print : Top Story

 CHITRAL: The military authorities airlifted a youth to Rawalpindi for treatment after he reportedly suffered mental shock following a long and tortuous wait owing to the closure of the Lowari Tunnel a few days back.

-Hassan Ali, a grade-10 student, was among several other passengers who were stranded at the snow-bound Lowari Tunnel for 48 hours.
-He was shifted to the District Headquarters Hospital Chitral after he fell unconscious.
+Hassan Ali, a grade-10 student, was among several passengers who were stranded at the snow-bound Lowari Tunnel for 48 hours.
+He was shifted to the District Headquarters Hospital, Chitral, after he fell unconscious.

 Sultan Ahmad, a relative of the young man told The News that Hassan Ali had gone to Rawalpindi for some personal work.
 He said the youth was stranded at the Dir side of the Lowari Tunnel due to the closure of the road to traffic for more than 48 hours.